Restoring Accessibility During Urban Rail Disruptions via Bus Network Redesign: Conclusion

 \section{Conclusion}

-This paper presents a method to redesign bus lines, calculating routes for bus line extensions and allocating buses among lines, to be applied in case of urban rail disruption.
-Its novelty is that, instead of considering conventional bus replacement approaches or bus bridging, we aim to restore the accessibility loss induced by the disruption.
+This paper presents a method to redesign bus networks during urban rail disruptions by calculating optimal routes for bus line extensions and allocating vehicles among lines.
+Unlike conventional bus replacement or bridging approaches that focus on operational metrics, our method specifically aims to restore accessibility loss induced by the disruption.

 We formulate the bus network redesign problem as an integer program.
 We then propose a two-stage heuristic resolution method that balances the improvement of accessibility and the kilometers traveled by the fleet.
 The case studies in Évry-Courcouronnes and Choisy-le-Roi, France, show that our approach is superior to conventional replacement methods, restoring more accessibility with less driving distance, even without additional vehicles.